YASSINE-AA/PyValo/README.md

 ## About The Project

-This is just a simple python wrapper for the [Official Valorant API](https://developer.riotgames.com/apis)
+This is just a simple python wrapper for the [Official Valorant API](https://developer.riotgames.com/apis) and the Local Valorant API

 Working APIs for the moment are:
 * Valorant Content API V1